jpdias/node-red-contrib-self-healing/README.md

 ### threshold-check

 Checks for reading (value) sanity (e.g. checks if the reading is between the sensor possible output values).

-### timeout

-Checks if an action occurs within a given time frame.
-This node is not implemented by this package, given that some implementations can already be found in Node-RED's contribution library, such as: [node-red-contrib-timeout](https://flows.nodered.org/node/node-red-contrib-timeout) and [node-red-contrib-mytimeout](https://flows.nodered.org/node/node-red-contrib-mytimeout).

 ### timing-check